 This week, O’Neal will be on hand to host HGV’s Viva!
-Las Vegas celebrity pro-am Sept.
+Las Vegas member pro-am Sept.
 19-20 at Bali Hai Golf Club.
 O’Neal, who already has her “School of Golf” shows taped for the rest of the year, always envisioned herself as a working mom.

 At the TOC in Orlando, organizers have announced a three-night private concert series that will include En Vogue, Grammy-winning country-pop star Maren Morris, pop star Ellie Goulding and Paris Hilton.

 “I’m going to do everything in my power to be there,” said O’Neal of the LPGA’s biggest party.